< Back to About / FAQ

 What is InventEd?

-• To develop and disseminate tools and resources that promote consistency and rigor in the field.
+• Develop and disseminate tools and resources that promote consistency and rigor in the field.
 Learn more about available Invention Education resources

 What is the InventEd Network?